I’ve just disembarked a European river cruise on a 1930s barge that took everything I thought I knew about cruising and turned it on its head.

 What Was Our Cabin on The Barge Like?

-In the cabin there was also a kettle, a safe and 4 European plug sockets which is better than most cruise ship cabins.
+The cabin also had a kettle, a safe, and four European plug sockets, which is better than most cruise ship cabins.

-There wasn’t much storage, but there was a little area with a few shelves and a hanging section down here, I don’t think anymore storage could really be added though, after all the ship is a barge but I often forget that.
+There wasn’t much storage, but there was a little area with a few shelves and a hanging section.
+I don’t think anymore storage could really be added though, after all the ship is a barge – but I often forget that.

 I’ve been through locks before on bigger ships but it’s something very different to be on a ship this small going through a lock.